run-house/runhouse/docs/tutorials/quick-start-cloud.rst

     INFO | 2024-05-16 03:20:55.960756 | Sending module get_platform of type <class 'runhouse.resources.functions.function.Function'> to rh-cluster

-The function we defined above, ``get_platform``, now exists remotely on the cluster, and can be called remotely using ``remote_fn``.
-You can call this remote function just as you would any other Python function, with ``remote_fn()``, and it runs on the cluster and returns the result to our local environment.
+Deploying the function to the cluster took ~2 seconds, and the function we defined above, ``get_platform``, now exists remotely on the cluster, and can be called remotely using ``remote_fn``.
+You can call this remote function normally from local, with ``remote_fn()``, and it runs on the cluster and returns the result to our local environment.

-Below, we run both the local and remote versions of this function, which give different results and confirms that the functions are indeed being run on different processes.
+When we run the local and remote versions of this function, you see different results based on where it executes.

 .. code:: ipython3